samizdam/wordpress-docker-skeleton/README.md

 cp .env.example .env # change your S3 values for use remote backups

-make install # if you want use remote backups
+make install # if you want use remote backups, optional.
+If you doesn't want use S3 for backups, you need run `cp docker-compose-network-example.yml docker-compose-network.yml` manual.
 ```

 ## Run